wmamills/hvac-demo/readme.md

 docker attach hvac-demo
 ```

-When you exit the shell the container will stop again.
+When you exit the shell, the container will stop again.

 To delete the container use: